 - Pommesboutique, Amalienstr.
 46, Mon–Sat 10–22, Sun 12–20

 - Pureburrito 4, Atelierstr.
 14 (Werk 3), Mon–Fri 11–17

 The following (partially) organic eateries are closed for good:

 - Soupmama, Frauenstr.
-2 opposite Viktualienmarkt (city center) near Viktualienmarkt (city center)
+2 opposite Viktualienmarkt (city centre) near Viktualienmarkt (city centre)

 - Brotzeit bei Herrmannsdorfer, Holzstr.
 24 (Glockenbachviertel)